 ‘I express my life through gemstones,’ says Hong Kong-based jewellery designer Wallace Chan.
 ‘It’s about a pursuit of freedom.’
 Born in 1956 in Fujian, China, Chan found his artistic calling early, fashioning flowers out of plastic at the age of eight.
 At 16 he began an apprenticeship with a sculptor in a traditional workshop, but left after nine months to hone his skills in carving raised intaglio and sunken cameo reliefs.
-For the next 40 years, Chan would experiment with a wide spectrum of techniques and materials.
+In the subsequent decades, Chan has experimented with a wide spectrum of techniques and materials.

 Early in his career, Chan's pieces often drew on traditional Chinese iconography.
 But he was equally inspired by the sculptures of Michelangelo, particularly the play of light on their surfaces.
 ‘I always take light into account,’ says the designer, who explains that he keeps searching 'until I find that particular point where light can penetrate’.